-SPCA supports housing systems that provide turkeys with choices to allow them to meet their physical, health and behavioural needs.
+SPCA supports housing systems that provide turkeys with a Good Life where they experience positive welfare and their physical, health and behavioural needs are met.

 Within the main housing, environmental factors such as temperature, humidity, ammonia and dust levels must be controlled, and good litter quality and proper ventilation must be maintained to ensure the health and comfort of the turkeys at all times.
 The farm environment must include effective and suitable enrichment material that allow for a range of species-specific behaviours such as scratching, foraging, pecking, dust-bathing, and perching.
 Turkeys must be provided with space that allows them to move freely, turn around completely and perform natural behaviours such as preening, wing flapping, and stretching.